tulios/kafkajs/README.md

 - Support for AWS IAM authentication
 - Admin client

-_You read something on the website, but it didn't work on the latest stable version?_
+_Read something on the website that didn't work with the latest stable version?_
-[check the pre-release versions](https://kafka.js.org/docs/pre-releases); the website is generated on every merge to master
+[Check the pre-release versions](https://kafka.js.org/docs/pre-releases) - the website is updated on every merge to master.

 ## <a name="getting-started"></a> Getting Started